 The Oklahoma Student Loan Authority (the Authority) was created as an express trust under applicable Oklahoma Statutes and a Trust Indenture dated August 2, 1972, with the State of Oklahoma (the State) accepting the beneficial interest therein.
 The Authority is a component unit of the State and is included in the annual comprehensive financial report of the State.
-The Authority's financial statements present only the Authority and do not purport to, and do not, present fairly the financial position of the State of Oklahoma, as of June 30, 2022 and 2021, the changes in its financial position, or its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.

-The purpose of the Authority is (1) to service borrowers with loans offered under the Federal Family Education Loan (FFEL) Program and (2) to service federal loans as part of its Not-For-Profit (NFP) contract with the Department of Education.
+The purpose of the Authority is (1) to support borrowers with loans offered under the Federal Family Education Loan (FFEL) Program or other loan programs and (2) to provide student loan servicing support to other loan servicers having contracts with the Department of Education.